weishi10141993/MuJetAnalysis_LimitSetting/README.md

    (C) Dark SUSY Limits: Ask Alfredo for help.

 ## Combine Data Cards (2016+2018) Below 9 GeV
 1. Make sure the workSpace of 2016 and 2018 contain the updated shape files.
-Make sure 2016 and 2018 data cards are available at each mass point.
+Make sure 2016 and 2018 data cards are available at each mass point (below 9GeV).

-   Notes: The mass points above 9GeV will be for 2018 only.
-Should be dense enough as observed events of each year can have quite different distributions.

 2. Edit the year in 'Config.h' to 2020 (default is 2018), and run the following to combine data cards: